b-tang/portfolio/README.md

 ## Features

 - **Home Page:** Introduction of who I am.
-- **Projects:** A showcase of my completed and ongoing projects, including descriptions, repositories or PDFs.
+- **Projects:** A showcase of my completed and ongoing projects, including descriptions, repositories, or PDFs.
-- **Contact:** A email provided to directly get in touch with me.
+- **The Contact:** Email provided to get in touch with me directly.
-- **Minimalist/Simplicity Design:** Optimized for both desktop and mobile devices user experience.
+- **Minimalist/Simplicity Design:** Optimized for desktop and mobile device user experience.

 ## Technologies Used